tamazs/cds25-tutorial-auth/tutorials/00_authentication.md

 There is already an Implementation.
 Just use the `PasswordHasher<User>` class.

+### Chose a library

+By taking into account ease of implementation, algorithm support and popularity.
+Which of the above listed libraries would you choose and why?

 ### Test password hashing

+Add the Nuget package library you've chosen.
-Add the implementation you've chosen to a file in `server/Api/Security` folder.
+Then add the implementation to a file in `server/Api/Security` folder.
-Create the folder if it doesn't exist already.
+Create the folder if it doesn't already exist.

 It's a good idea to test the implementation.